 Watch this Tube Resonance video.

-Assume you had followed the procedure outline below to make measurements using a resonance tube and two tuning forks.
+Assume you had followed the procedure outlined below to make measurements using a resonance tube and two tuning forks.
 With a magnet you can move a piston inside the resonance tube to adjust its length.
 The maximum length is 1 m.
 The tube has one open and one closed end.
 For a fixed frequency you can produce several resonances by varying the length of the tube.
 The closed end of a tube is a node in the longitudinal displacement.
 The open end of a tube is approximately an antinode in the longitudinal displacement.

 Procedure: